AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    non-conservative terms in the equations.
 These arrays are generally called qx, qy, and qz for the x, y, and z interfaces respectively (in some places the numbers 1, 2, and 3 are used instead).
-There are components accessed with the integer keys defined in table \ `[table:gdlist] <#table:gdlist>`__
+There are NGDNV components accessed with the integer keys defined in table \ `[table:gdlist] <#table:gdlist>`__

    .. raw:: latex